-Bureau of Land Management (BLM) campgrounds and dispersed sites may include a variety of facilities, such as restrooms, potable water, electrical hookups, picnic areas, and group shelters.
+Bureau of Land Management (BLM) campgrounds (there are 1,200 campgrounds in 14 states) and dispersed sites (aka Boondocking or Off the Grid) may include various facilities, such as restrooms, potable water, electrical hookups, picnic areas, and group shelters.
 However, many sites do not have all these amenities and may only have a picnic table and fire ring.

 Are the campgrounds free?

 Most BLM campgrounds and dispersed sites require a fee to use a campground that helps maintain the facilities.
 Some campgrounds take reservations that you can make at recreation.gov.
 BLM retains and expends 100% of collected recreation fees for maintenance, improvements, and visitor services at the sites or areas where fees are collected.
-Dispersed campsites are usually on a first-come, first-serve basis.
+Dispersed campsites are usually on a first come, first served basis.

 Dispersed campsites